RyanBlaney/CentOS-Setup/README.md

 # CentOS Auto-Configuration Script

 This script configures a fresh CentOS machine to set up development tools, Neovim with a custom configuration, SSH access, and additional dependencies.
-The script also disables SELinux temporarily, installs Rust, Tree-sitter, and Python dependencies, and configures shared libraries to ensure compatibility with Neovim.
+This script installs Rust, NodeJS, Tree-sitter, and Python dependencies, and configures shared libraries to ensure compatibility with Neovim.
-There is also a Dockerfile for setting up AlmaLinux environments.
+There is also a Dockerfile for setting up AlmaLinux environments since it is the most relevant maintained RedHat Enterprise Linux OS on Docker.

 ## Features